 Social Media Tips

-In this age of reduced privacy – postings of whereabouts, activities, and photos on FaceBook, tweets on Twitter, and revelation of all sorts of personal information through Email your counsel at Bookspan Family Law highly recommend the following to our clients:
+In this age of reduced privacy – postings of whereabouts, activities, and photos on FaceBook, tweets on Twitter, and revelation of all sorts of personal information through Email your counsel at Bookspan Family Law, LLC highly recommend the following to our clients:

 - Be aware of the potential damage that can result from information that you post on the internet.